UXSoc/uxsoc-apps-cms/src/pages/index.md

       coordinator for all tasks of the executive board member.
 He or she ensures that the process and methodology of documentation is deliberate and well-facilitated for a quality output.
+    positions:
+      - description: >-

-      Some responsibilities/tasks include setting up important internal meetings while following respective agendas, creating an organized Google Drive (or any other platform) available to the team, updating the Code of Internal Procedures and refining the organizational constitution.
+          Some responsibilities/tasks include **setting up important internal meetings while following respective agendas**, **creating an organized Google Drive** (or any other platform) available to the team, **updating the Code of Internal Procedures**, and **refining the organizational constitution**.
 The Secretary General also oversees the Associate Vice Presidents in their documentation and other refinements of department-specific needs and documentations

           It’s recommended that SecGen is detail-oriented, a team player, a facilitator, a critical listener, and passionately champions quality standards.
 Past experiences on quick and effective note-taking and facilitation is also recommended.
-    positions: []
+        title: About the Role
     title: "\U0001F5C3 Secretary General"
   - cardSectionTitle: The Product Manager
     description: >-
       The VP for Consultancy is in charge of client projects, whilst advocating for product (and project!) management within UX Society.
+    positions:
+      - description: >-

-      Whilst UX Consultancy, UX Design, and Engineering are the staple income generating departments of UXSoc, clientwork may also involve other departments.
+          Whilst UX Consultancy, UX Design, and Engineering are the **staple income generating departments** of UXSoc, clientwork may also involve other departments.
 These client projects will serve as a practice ground for UXSoc AVPs and officers to hone their product management, research, design, and development skills in real-life projects.

-      For clientwork, the VP for Consultancy must be ready to pitch UXSoc’s various services to clients, quote the right prices, negotiate reasonably with stakeholders, and to ensure the project team is able to deliver a top-notch output within a reasonable timeframe.
+          For clientwork, the VP for Consultancy must be ready to **pitch UXSoc’s various services to clients**, **quote the right prices**, **negotiate reasonably with stakeholders**, and to **ensure the project team is able to deliver a top-notch output within a reasonable timeframe**.
 Ideally, he/she must have had freelance experience to be able to quote properly, but tremendous project management and people management skills are highly required and are non-negotiables!
+        title: About the Role
+      - description: >-

-      Some responsibilities the VP for Consultancy is expected to undertake for
+          Some responsibilities the VP for Consultancy is expected to undertake for client-work:
-      client-work:

           1. Lead a team of UX Researchers, Product Designers, and Developers

           2. Take ownership of the entire project management cycle and product roadmap

           3. Establish close rapport with both internal stakeholders (researchers, designers, developers, finance, UXSoc Top 3) and external stakeholders (clients, end-users)

           4. Ensure project is executed well from deployment to turnover
+        title: Key Responsibilities
     title: "\U0001F4BC VP for Consultancy"
   - cardSectionTitle: The Design Educator
     description: >-
       The VP for UX Design is in charge of leading the UX education efforts through client projects and events.
+    positions:
+      - description: >-

-      He or she ensures that product design (with a focus on UX) is effectively taught throughout the organization by collaborating with different departments in executing design-related events, while also making sure that quality is executed in all digital products created for clients.
+          He or she ensures that **product design** (with a focus on UX) **is effectively taught throughout the organization** by collaborating with different departments in **executing design-related events**, while also **making sure that quality is executed in all digital products created for clients**.

-      It is recommended that the VP for UX Design has past experience not only in product design, but also profound knowledge in user research, visual design, and usability.
-The VP for UX Design must also have experience in mentorship and collaboration, and if possible, product management.
+          It is recommended that the VP for UX Design has **past experience not only in product design, but also profound knowledge in user research, visual design, and usability**.
+The VP for UX Design must also have **experience in mentorship and collaboration**, and if possible, **product management**.

           The VP for UX Design works hand in hand with the VP for Consultancy in managing the UXDC team.

-      Tasks
+        title: About the Role
+      - description: >-
           1. In charge of leading functional and impactful digital products for clients

           2. In charge of managing AVPs under UX Design

           3. In charge of leading and guiding officers under UXDC with regards to producing effective outputs for client work

           4. In charge of facilitating design workshops

           5. In charge of sharing design resources
+        title: Key Responsibilities
     title: "\U0001F4DD VP for UX Design"
   - cardSectionTitle: The Coding Sage
     cards: []